OfficeDev/VBA-content/VBA/Publisher-VBA/articles/application-object-publisher.md

 ## Remarks

-When using Microsoft Visual Basic for Applications in Publisher, all of the properties and methods of the  **Application** object can be used without the **Application** object qualifier.
+When using Microsoft Visual Basic for Applications in Publisher, all of the properties and methods of the  <strong>Application</strong> object can be used without the <strong>Application</strong> object qualifier.
 For example, instead of typing `Application.ActiveDocument.PrintOut`, you can type  `ActiveDocument.PrintOut`.
-Properties and methods that can be used without the  **Application** object qualifier are considered "global."
-To view the global properties and methods in the Object Browser, click **<globals>** at the top of the list in the **Classes** box.
+Properties and methods that can be used without the  <strong>Application</strong> object qualifier are considered "global."
+To view the global properties and methods in the Object Browser, click <strong><globals></strong> at the top of the list in the <strong>Classes</strong> box.
 When accessing the Publisher object model from a non-Publisher project, all properties and methods must be fully qualified.

 ## Example